Fast Few-Shot Classification by Few-Iteration Meta-Learning: Experiments

 Among other compared methods, DC~\cite{liu2018learning_propogation} and CAN~\cite{hou2019cross_can} utilize dense classification.
 The latter is a recent metric-learning based method, employing pairwise cross attention maps for the class prototypes and the query samples for extracting discriminative features.
 Further, CAN+Transduction augment the support set with the query samples to learn more representative class prototypes.
 The query samples are assigned to a particular class based on the nearest neighbors of the query sample in the support set.
 This approach achieves strong performance, particularly for the 1-shot case.
 While our work is the first to integrate transductive strategies into an optimization-based meta-learning framework, the results of CAN show that there is scope for further improvements in this direction.
 When using the WideResNet backbone, our approach significantly improves over CAN+Transduction in the 5-shot setting, while achieving similar or better for 1-shot.
-Our strong iterative base-learner on top of a discriminative embedding network as in CAN~\cite{hou2019cross_can} could provide a significant boost in performance.
-Unfortunately, we cannot test this since the code for ~\cite{hou2019cross_can} has not been released.